Familia Supra Gallegorious Omnia!: Accolades

-TVLine named Jeremy Allen White as a honorable mention for the "Performer of the Week" for the week of April 9, 2016, for his performance in the episode.
+TVLine named Jeremy Allen White as an honorable mention for the "Performer of the Week" for the week of April 9, 2016, for his performance in the episode.
 The site wrote, "Watching Shameless Lip come to the realization during Sunday’s season finale that he is following in his drunken father's footsteps was, simply put, heartbreaking.
 One of the most underrated performers on the Showtime drama, Jeremy Allen White expertly conveyed his character's rebellious denial and reluctant acceptance of his problems.
 When his little sister Debbie expressed her concerns about his behavior, it was the final straw for Lip.
 Sitting in front of a rehab facility with his mentor, his voice broke and his eyes watered as he confessed that he couldn’t afford treatment.
 Although the bill was ultimately taken care of, Lip nonetheless dawdled apprehensively outside the building as White's face filled with fear and anxiety.
 We would never wish ill upon Lip, but when it gives Allen the opportunity to deliver such a raw, emotional performance, the character’s pain almost seems worth it."